domoench/blubox/_posts/2018-11-24-electrical.markdown

 To get more power one will need to connect to a breaker on the main panel.

-1. Single pole (120V): It seems 30-Amps is the max 120V hookup one could acheive.
+1. Single pole (120V): It seems 30-Amps is the max 120V hookup one could achieve.
 I've only seen dogbone adaptors up to [30-Amps][30a-dogbone].
 1. Double pole (240V): This is to get a lot more power.
-Connect to a 15, 20, 30, or even 50 Amp 2-pole breaker at the main and run an approprately sized cable terminating in a [NEMA SS2-50R][nema-ss250r] plug out to the power inlet on the tiny house. `P = IV`, so a 50A 240V setup one can deliver 12K watts -- 5 times the wattage of my current 20A 120V setup.
+Connect to a 15, 20, 30, or even 50 Amp 2-pole breaker at the main and run an appropriately sized cable terminating in a [NEMA SS2-50R][nema-ss250r] plug out to the power inlet on the tiny house. `P = IV`, so a 50A 240V setup one can deliver 12K watts -- 5 times the wattage of my current 20A 120V setup.